atk14/SqlBuilder/README.md

 License
 -------

-LinkFinder is free software distributed [under the terms of the MIT license](http://www.opensource.org/licenses/mit-license)
+SqlBuilder is free software distributed [under the terms of the MIT license](http://www.opensource.org/licenses/mit-license)